-An employment agreement entered into on December 28, 2015 between the Corporation and Mrs. Colette Laurin, controller of the Corporation (the "Controller Agreement").
+An employment agreement has been entered into on December 28, 2015 between the Corporation and Ms. Colette Laurin, controller of the Corporation (the "Controller Agreement").
 The Controller Agreement provides for an indeterminate term.
-The Controller Agreement provides that the Corporation will pay Mrs. Laurin a yearly gross salary of \$32,000.
-Pursuant to the Controller Agreement, the Corporation shall reimburse Mrs. Laurin for all necessary expenses incurred by Mrs. Laurin for travel as requested by the Corporation.
-Each year, Mrs. Laurin is entitled to a period of paid vacations representing 6% of her yearly salary.
-Mrs. Laurin is also entitled to receive stock options that may be granted from time to time by the Board under the Plan.
-It is also provided that Mrs. Laurin may, at any time, by written notice of 30 days, terminate the Controller Agreement.
+The Controller Agreement provides that the Corporation will pay Ms. Laurin a yearly gross salary of \$32,000.
+Pursuant to the Controller Agreement, the Corporation shall reimburse Ms. Laurin for all necessary expenses incurred by Ms. Laurin for travel as requested by the Corporation.
+Each year, Ms. Laurin is entitled to a period of paid vacations representing 6% of her yearly salary.
+Ms. Laurin is also entitled to receive stock options that may be granted from time to time by the Board under the Plan.
+It is also provided that Ms. Laurin may, at any time, by written notice of 30 days, terminate the Controller Agreement.

-As per the Controller Agreement, Mrs. Laurin must comply with the confidentiality and non-compete provisions.
-These provisions will apply for the duration of employment of Mrs. Laurin.
+As per the Controller Agreement, Ms. Laurin must comply with the confidentiality and non-compete provisions.
+These provisions will apply for the duration of employment of Ms. Laurin.
 These provisions shall survive the termination of the Controller Agreement.